merefield/discourse-workflow/README.md

 You can change the label of an Option in Admin -> Customize -> Text.

 I've seeded the system with a good range of Options, but if you wish to change the text on each one, go ahead.

+# Tips

+- Consider making all worklow steps for a particular workflow a Subcategory within a single Category.
+Whilst this isn't necessary it will allow you to simply filter for that Category using existing Discourse Category drop-down in the Discovery list to see all the workflow instances for that specific workflow.
+- In the new Workflow Discovery list you can click on Workflow Name, Position or Step to visualise where that instance is along its path.